aszepieniec/stark-brainfuck/docs/engine.md

 ### Salting the Leafs

-When zero-knowledge is important, the authentication paths in the Merkle tree of the zipped codeword leak small amounts of information  this step involves appending raw randomness to every leaf before computing the Merkle tree.
+When zero-knowledge is important, the authentication paths in the Merkle tree of the zipped codeword leak small amounts of information.
+This step involves appending raw randomness to every leaf before computing the Merkle tree.
 With this option enabled, an authentication path for one leaf leaks almost no information about the leaf's sibling – and exactly zero bits of information in the random oracle model, which is when an idealized hash function is used for the security proof.

 ### Zipped Codewords